MAAP-Project/maap-documentation/docs/source/searching.rst

 CMR Access
 ---------------------------------------

 For all NASA MAAP users, access to NASA'S Operational data is provided via a federated access token.
 Anything that is in NASA's Operational CMR should be accessed via maap-py so that the federated access token can be used.
-Users can also access data from LPDAAC (and possibly other DAACs in the future) without maap-py since the workspace should have access via a role-based bucket policy on the LPDAAC cloud bucket
+Users can also access data from LPDAAC (and possibly other DAACs in the future) without maap-py since the workspace should have access via a role-based bucket policy on the LPDAAC cloud bucket.

 Anyone can access data through Earthdata Login as well.